Worries People Often Have About Making Friends And Plans

 "If I ask around to see what people's plans are I'll reveal I have nothing going on."

-People who don't have much of a social life, or who have a handle on going out during the weekdays, but never have plans on weekend nights, are often ashamed of this fact and feel it's something they have to hide.
-Ironically, this often just perpetuates their problem.
+People who don't have much of a social life, or who sometimes have plans on weekdays, but never on weekends, are often ashamed of it and feel it's something they have to hide.
+Ironically, this usually just perpetuates their problem.

 "Asking around to see what your social circle's plans are is fine if they're actually your friends.
 But I want to hang out with some people I don't know that well.
 It would be inappropriate to ask them what they're up to."

 It's not automatically inappropriate, though it is true you're not as close.
 One approach would be to take a social risk and try asking those casual acquaintances what their plans are anyway, in a low-pressure style.
 It might not work out, though it could also be the step that takes your relationship to the next level.
 Another option is to play it safer and try to get to know them a little better first.